StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/step-by-step-guide.md

         If Elasticsearch is running, you should see an active status in green.

+!!! bug "Troubleshooting Elasticsearch"

+    * Service not starting → Check `/var/log/elasticsearch/` for JVM errors or heap misconfiguration.
+    * Memory issues → Ensure heap (`Xms`/`Xmx`) is no more than 50% of system RAM.

-### Set a user with the right permissions
+### Step 3.4: Set a user with the right permissions {#set-a-user-with-the-right-permissions}

-If you enabled X-Pack security in the [Configuration](#configuration) step, and Elasticsearch is running, set up a user with the right permissions for Cortex.
+If you enabled X-Pack security in [Step 3.2](#step-32-configure-elasticsearch), and Elasticsearch is running, set up a user with the right permissions for Cortex.

 1. Create a `cortex` user.